FHA Loan

 How FHA Loans Work

-The FHA doesn't lend money directly.
-Instead, it insures the loan, which protects the lender if you stop making payments.
-Because of this insurance, lenders are willing to approve borrowers who might not qualify for a conventional loan.
+The FHA doesn’t lend money directly.
+Instead, it insures the mortgage, which protects the lender if a borrower defaults.
+Because of this government backing, lenders can offer more flexible qualification standards for borrowers who might not meet the stricter requirements of a conventional loan.

 FHA Mortgage Insurance: What You’ll Pay